 With a betting software that can all be done in one click.

-Users can even make bets without being at their computers at all by setting automatic bet triggers based on predefined criteria such as the price trend, liquidity, score and amount of time remaining in the game.
+Users can even make bets without being at their computers, by setting automatic bet triggers based on predefined criteria.
+Things such as the price trend, liquidity, score and amount of time remaining in the game.
 All of which the betting software gatherers from the data feeds of other APIs.

 APIs can also be used for price change alerts, betting performance reporting, historical data analysis, stats crunching and normal betting.